-The normal course issuer bid will be conducted through Kidoz Inc's broker Research Capital Corporation.
-The purchase and payment of the common shares will be made in accordance with the requirements of the TSX-V and applicable securities laws.
-The actual number of common shares purchased, timing of purchases and share price will depend upon market conditions at the time and securities law requirements.
-All common shares acquired will be returned to treasury and cancelled.
+The normal course issuer bid was conducted through Kidoz Inc's broker Research Capital Corporation.
+The purchase and payment of the common shares were made in accordance with the requirements of the TSX-V and applicable securities laws.
+The actual number of common shares purchased, timing of purchases and share price depended upon market conditions at the time and securities law requirements.
+All common shares acquired were returned to treasury and cancelled.

-The purchase of and payment for the shares will be made in accordance with the requirements of the TSX-V and applicable securities laws.
-The actual number of shares purchased, timing of purchases and share price will depend upon market conditions at the time and securities law requirements.
-All shares acquired pursuant to the NCIB will be returned to treasury and cancelled.
+The purchase of and payment for the shares were made in accordance with the requirements of the TSX-V and applicable securities laws.
+The actual number of shares purchased, timing of purchases and share price depended upon market conditions at the time and securities law requirements.
+All shares acquired pursuant to the NCIB were returned to treasury and cancelled.